Roco0816/AD-Test/KPI NPS Report V 2.0.md

     6.5 Use Case 5 - To calculate EBA NPS
     6.6 Use Case 6 - To connect NPS table with applicable dimensions
 7. Report / Data for Reconciliation
-8. Check list for Metric Owner
+8. Check List for Metric Owner
 9. Governance
 10. Data Quality & Monitoring
     10.1 Known Data Quality Issues
     10.2 Data Quality Checks
     10.3 Inventory of Downstream Users

-# 1. Document goals
+# 1. Document Goals
    - Explain how the Key Performance Indicator (KPI) Net Promotor Score is calculated using SQL
    - Communicate a high-level understanding of the metric and how it can be used for leadership and director-levels
    - Document the process for technical analysts to understand how to use the data/calculate the KPI as well as the appropriate business context to apply it

 # 2. Definition of the KPI

-## 2.1 METRIC: Net Promoter Score (NPS)
+## 2.1 Metric Details

 | Item | Details |
 | ------ | ------ |